 What’s happening on the ground right now?

-There are 832 cases of Coronavirus confirmed in Zambia, 146 in Mozambique, and in surrounding countries, Zimbabwe and South Africa, cases are rising.
+There are a large number of cases of Coronavirus confirmed in Zambia and Mozambique.
+Surrounding countries, Zimbabwe and South Africa, also rapidly rising number of cases.

 The importance of hand washing is evident now, more than ever.
 As COVID-19 spreads, we are all doing what we can to tackle the virus, keep ourselves, our families, friends and neighbours safe and protect the vulnerable from fatality.